 - Set on low for 8 hours, or high for 4 hours.
 Enjoy your entire day, knowing dinner is cooking while you’re busy being a productive winner (or just relaxing-nothing wrong with that!)
 This recipe makes four servings.

-Plate your tikka masala atop hot Minute-Rice, or with some naan bread and steamed veggies, and you have a delicious, healthy meal, with minimal work!
+Plate your chicken tikka masala atop hot Minute-Rice, or with some naan bread and steamed veggies, and you have a delicious, healthy meal, with minimal work!
 Are you surprised at how easy this recipe really is?
 Well, just wait until you taste it! 🙂

 Preparing the tikka masala in a slow cooker for 8 hours creates a tender, juicy chicken that just falls apart on your fork.
 Coupled with the light, spicy tomato sauce, this recipe will leave you feeling satisfied and full!